2019 Bangsamoro autonomy plebiscite

-The 2019 Bangsamoro autonomy plebiscite was a two-part plebiscite held in Mindanao, Philippines, that ratified the Bangsamoro Organic Law (BOL) and replaced the Autonomous Region in Muslim Mindanao (ARMM) with the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), as well as the scope of the said region.
+The 2019 Bangsamoro autonomy plebiscite was a two-part plebiscite held in parts of Mindanao, Philippines, that ratified the Bangsamoro Organic Law (BOL), replaced the Autonomous Region in Muslim Mindanao (ARMM) with the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), and determined the scope of the new autonomous region.

-Under the organic law, the government would have to hold the plebiscite not more than 150 days from the signing of the BOL into law (July 26, 2018) but not earlier than 90 days from the law's signing.
-The first part of the plebiscite was held on January 21, 2019, where voters from the ARMM voted regarding the BOL's ratification and residents of Cotabato City and Isabela City voted for or against their cities' inclusion into the then-proposed region.
-The second part was held on February 6 to potentially expand the BARMM; with voters from six municipalities in Lanao del Norte and 67 barangays in Cotabato province voting for or against their localities' inclusion into the BARMM.
+Under the BOL, the plebiscite was required to be held no earlier than 90 days and no later than 150 days after the law was signed on July 26, 2018.
+The first part of the plebiscite was held on January 21, 2019.
+Voters in the ARMM voted on the ratification of the BOL, while voters in Cotabato City and Isabela City voted on whether their respective cities would be included in the proposed autonomous region.
+The second part was held on February 6, 2019, to determine whether the region would be expanded further.
+Voters in six municipalities in Lanao del Norte and 67 barangays in Cotabato province voted on whether their localities would be included in the BARMM.

-On January 25, 2019, the Commission on Elections (COMELEC) announced that the BOL was "deemed ratified" after results in the first part of the plebiscite showed majority support for the law's ratification.
-The election body also officially announced that majority of voters in Cotabato City voted in favor of joining the then-proposed autonomous region while voters of Isabela City rejected their inclusion.
-During the February 6 referendum, however, 63 of the 67 Cotabato barangays, and 9 of 22 towns in Lanao del Norte saw voters in favor of joining the then-proposed region.
-Despite the fact that the six municipalities in Lanao del Norte which petitioned to join were among the 9 voting in favor of inclusion, a majority of support was required not only from voters in the individual municipality, but also from voters throughout the rest of the province as well.
-As a result, no municipality in Lanao del Norte joined the autonomous region.
-All of the barangays in Cotabato province which saw voters vote in favor of joining, however, joined the region as well.
+On January 25, 2019, the Commission on Elections (COMELEC) announced that the BOL was "deemed ratified" after results from the first part of the plebiscite showed majority support for the law.
+The election body also announced that a majority of voters in Cotabato City had voted in favor of joining the proposed autonomous region, while voters in Isabela City had rejected inclusion.

+In the February 6 plebiscite, voters in 63 of the 67 barangays in Cotabato province voted in favor of joining the proposed region.
+In Lanao del Norte, voters in 9 of the province's 22 municipalities voted in favor of inclusion, including the six municipalities (Balo-i, Munai, Nunungan, Pantar, Tagoloan, and Tangcal) that had petitioned to join the proposed region.
+However, unlike the Cotabato barangays, whose inclusion was determined by the vote in the municipalities to which they belonged, the inclusion of the six municipalities in Lanao del Norte also required a majority of voters throughout the province to approve their inclusion.
+The province-wide vote rejected their inclusion, and consequently none of the six municipalities joined the autonomous region.
+All 63 Cotabato barangays where voters approved inclusion, meanwhile, became part of the BARMM.

-On September 9, 2024, the Supreme Court of the Philippines upheld the validity of the Bangsamoro Organic Law, but declared unconstitutional the provision that considered the provinces of the former ARMM to be one unit for purposes of determining ratification.
-Because majority of the voters of the province of Sulu rejected the ratification of the law in the plebiscite, it was declared to be not part of the BARMM.
+On September 9, 2024, the Supreme Court upheld the validity of the Bangsamoro Organic Law but declared unconstitutional the provision treating the provinces of the former ARMM as a single unit for purposes of determining ratification.
+Because a majority of voters in Sulu had rejected ratification of the law in the 2019 plebiscite, the court ruled that Sulu was not part of the BARMM.